entrope/srnx/README.md

 Rather than hashing sv+obs, it is better to use a lookup tree: Index by system identifier & 31 to get an offset into a table of all satellites.

-Each satellite has per-signal tables:
+Each satellite could have per-signal tables:

 - Number of observations used & allocated
 - Number of runs